SSWConsulting/SSW.People.Profiles/Jonathan-Chai/Jonathan-Chai.md

 linkedin:  "www.linkedin.com/in/jonathan-chai-09160155"
 skype:  ""

-quote:  "It\'s not the technology that matters.
-It\'s always about the business."
+quote:  "It's not the technology that matters.
+It's always about the business."
 ---

 ​​​​​Jonathan is a business person who happens to do software development.
 He is a Senior Software Architect with over ​10 years experience in software development and project management across various industries.
 He is also a certified Professional Scrum Master II from Scrum.org.
 He had led many teams to transition from waterfall to Agile.